Every year I quietly reflect on the family who saved a stranger’s life

 “It was like I couldn’t shake off the sickness," she said.

-"I assumed it was from the partying and put it down to my age!
+"I put it down to my age!
 I then wondered if I was having an early menopause as my periods had stopped for six months, but I thought I was being dramatic and imagining things so pushed it to the back of my mind.”

 She was working as a medical secretary at that time and could barely keep her eyes open at her desk and most days felt nauseous.